-Most recently, I have been focusing on assemblages and object-making, where I seek for dualities to realign, disintegrate and/or re-aggregate into a futuristic, alien form, alive and organic-seeming.
-Much of my work is informed by post-colonial thought, as well as the idea of play and the absurd.
+In my most recent work, I have been focusing on assemblages and object-making, where I seek for dualities to realign, disintegrate and/or re-aggregate into a futuristic, alien form, alive and organic-seeming.
+Much of my work is informed by post-colonial thought as well as the idea of play and the absurd.